jimSampica/jimSampica/README.md

 ## Hi there 👋

-This is my collection of unfinished projects, half-baked ideas, and random tinkerings.
+This is my collection of projects, tinkerings, and half-baked ideas.

 Currently working on whatever comes to mind.